-Motorcyclists face a good deal of hazards when taking those care-free motorcycle rides.
+Motorcyclists face a good deal of hazards when taking those carefree motorcycle rides.
 Not only are they hard to spot by motorists, but they may find it hard to maneuver out of the way of turning vehicles.
 These types of dangers lead to severe injuries and motorcycle fatalities.
 If you get involved in a motorcycle-vehicle crash, you’ll need to consult with a personal injury attorney without delay.

 Motorcycle accident claims are based heavily on the concept of negligence.
 If you’re involved in an accident, your personal injury lawyer must prove that the other party was responsible for the accident.
 Otherwise, you’ll find little you can do to claim-related damages.

-It is within your right to not wear a helmet, but not wearing one could result in civil complications – even if you have no criminal complications for that choice.
+It is within your right not to wear a helmet, but not wearing one could result in civil complications – even if you have no criminal complications for that choice.

 Sadly, motorcycle laws only matter if there is a requirement to wear a helmet.
-If there was a law stating you must wear a motorcycle helmet and you are in an accident without one, you have broken the law and showed a blatant disregard for safety.
+If there was a law stating you must wear a motorcycle helmet and are in an accident without one, you have broken the law and showed a blatant disregard for safety.
 Therefore, it will be difficult to receive compensation.

-You were in a motorcycle accident and you have injuries, but where were those injuries?
+You were in a motorcycle accident and had injuries, but where were those injuries?
 If the only injury you suffered was to your head and neck, but you did not wear a helmet, the defense has a reasonable argument that your negligence played a heavy role in the accident and your injuries.

-If you have injuries that not only include your head and neck, then you can still receive compensation, because helmet or not, injuries to your chest, legs, and extremities are not impacted by your choice to wear a helmet.
+If you have injuries that not only include your head and neck, then you can still receive compensation because, helmet or not, injuries to your chest, legs, and extremities are not impacted by your choice to wear a helmet.

 The court awards you $100,000.
 Then, they reduce your settlement by the 20 percent you contribute, or $20,000.
 You will receive $80,000 for your compensation.